xennio/docs.github.io/source/index.html.md

 ---
-title: API Reference
+title: Xennio API Reference

 language_tabs: # must be one of https://git.io/vQNgJ
+  - javascript
+  - java
+  - swift
   - shell
-  - ruby
-  - python
-  - javascript

 toc_footers:
-  - <a href='#'>Sign Up for a Developer Key</a>
+  - <a href='#'>Sign Up for using Xenn.io</a>
-  - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>
+  - <a href='https://github.com/slatedocs/slate' target='_blank'>Documentation Powered by Slate</a>

 includes:
+  - installation
+  - ecommerce
   - errors

-search: true
+search: false

 code_clipboard: true
 ---

 # Introduction Xenn

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Xenn.io documentation!
+You can use our SDKs for collecting your events and load contents for recommendations.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
+We have SDKs for IOS, Android and Web Applications!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Authorization